jasl/vibe_photos_v4/blueprints/phase_final/docs/03_technical_choices.md

   - M1 uses a simple Flask‑based debug UI to inspect preprocessing results and similar‑image groups locally.
   - Later milestones converge on FastAPI + Streamlit as the main API/UI stack for end users.

-Refer to `AI_DECISION_RECORD.md` (once created) for chronological decision logs and deviations from this document.
+Refer to `decisions/AI_DECISION_RECORD.md` for chronological decision logs and deviations from this document.